Women's Christian Temperance Union New Zealand: Welfare work

 Many communities were accustomed to and relied on collaborations among Christian churchwomen to provide emergency efforts or long-term resources for the needy.
-The WCTU NZ unions provided an organizational and scientific approach to what was already in hand by volunteers in local organizations such as the Ladies Christian Association or Ladies Committees of the Blue Ribbon Army.
-WCTU NZ unions organized hospitals, female refuges, sailors' rest homes, girls' hostels, orphanages, free kindergartens, infant care at big social events, non-alcoholic refreshment or tea rooms, youth homes or education centres for working children, "prison gate" half-way homes, and missionary outreach in Maori communities.
+The WCTU NZ unions provided an organisational and scientific approach to what was already in hand by volunteers in local organisations such as the Ladies Christian Association or Ladies Committees of the Blue Ribbon Army.
+WCTU NZ unions organised hospitals, female refuges, sailors' rest homes, girls' hostels, orphanages, free kindergartens, infant care at big social events, non-alcoholic refreshment or tea rooms, youth homes or education centres for working children, "prison gate" half-way homes, and missionary outreach in Maori communities.
 Even after women gained the right to vote in national elections, the WCTU NZ continued to fight laws that kept women from their full rights as citizens, including running for elective office or co-guardianship of children.
 They supported the Prohibition League and No-License Council.
 They pushed for anti-gambling regulations and protested against State licensed lotteries which they saw as predatory especially on the working poor.
-The WCTU NZ also supported the decriminalization of "therapeutic abortion" – they saw the abortion law as punitive against women but argued that men were equally a part of the process.
+The WCTU NZ also supported the decriminalisation of "therapeutic abortion" – they saw the abortion law as punitive against women but argued that men were equally a part of the process.